U.S. Coast Guard to host ‘National Safe Boating Week’ kickoff event

 “You get a lot of these younger people, especially with the pandemic that just happened, a lot of people found a way to relieve that stress by buying a boat so again this is something for us to educate the newer boaters,” said Young.

-He explains that although they will be on the water in full force all week, it’s not a time for them to get people in trouble, rather to educate them on safety.
+He explained that although they will be on the water in full force all week, it’s not a time for them to get people in trouble, rather educate them on safety.

-“That law enforcement presence we will have it out in force with the auxiliary just educating, not so much being out there being the bad guys but we are going to be out there promoting it saying, ‘hey do you have your life jackets on board.’”
+“That law enforcement presence we will have it out in force with the auxiliary just educating, not so much being out there being the bad guys but we are going to be out there promoting it saying, ‘hey do you have your life jackets on board’,” Young said.

 “He sent out a thing saying what it is, where it is, how important National Safe Boating Week is to the public and that he endorses everything we are doing and that he stands behind us 100%,” said Young.